-When browser software connects to the switch unit successfully, a Login screen is provided for you to login to the device as the left display below:
+When browser software connects to the switch unit successfully, a Login screen is provided for you to login to the device as follows:

 The switch will accept only one successful management connection at the same time.
-The other connection attempts will be prompted with a warning message as the right display above.
+The other connection attempts will be prompted with a warning message.